superMDguy/tuxi/readme.md

 _:sparkles: White glove service for your async needs_

 Tuxi automatically manages the state of asynchronous tasks, so you don't have to.
-No more setting `isLoading` after every api request! :relieved:
+No more setting `isLoading` after every api request! :relieved:.
+For more details about the motivation for tuxi, check out this [article](https://medium.com/@supermdguy/a-solution-to-async-boilerplate-in-javascript-2fa717801c3b) I wrote.

 ## Install